-- B. Employees are obligated to cooperate in every investigation of harassment, including, but not necessarily limited to: - (1) Coming forward with evidence, both favorable and unfavorable to a person accused of harassment; and - (2) Fully and truthfully making a written report or verbally answering questions when required to do so during the course of an Agency investigation of alleged harassment. - C. Knowingly, falsely accusing someone of harassment or otherwise knowingly giving false or misleading information in an investigation of harassment shall be grounds for disciplinary action, up to and including, termination of employment.
+- A. Employees are not only encouraged to report instances of harassment or discrimination, they are obligated to report instances of harassment. - B. Employees are obligated to cooperate in every investigation of harassment or discrimination, including, but not necessarily limited to: - (1) Coming forward with evidence, both favorable and unfavorable to a person accused of harassment or discrimination; and - (2) Fully and truthfully making a written report or verbally answering guestions when required to do so during the course of a Agency investigation of alleged harassment or discrimination. - C. Knowingly, falsely accusing someone of harassment or discrimination or otherwise knowingly giving false or misleading information in an investigation of harassment or discrimination shall result in disciplinary action, up to and including, termination of employment.